 Gardening lovers are getting attracted to succulents these days.
 And the reason behind it is the effortlessness to have these plants in your garden.
 But, without proper care, you can end up with succulent pests & diseases like regular plants.
 However, they can survive challenging situations with pretty much ease in comparison to regular plants.

-It is obvious for the beginner to panic when they see any foreign object on their succulents.
+It is obvious for beginners to panic when they see any foreign object on their succulents.
 Or when they feel that their succulent is behaving abnormally.
 It is pretty understandable, as they do not have any info about their lovelies; seeing their efforts go in vain is a baffling and sad situation.

 Commonly found succulent pests & diseases

 We found this topic important enough and decided to have an informative article on it.
 Beginners in succulent gardening will find it quite beneficial.
-As, here they will get to know the common pests and diseases that adversely affect the succulents.
+Here they will get to know the common pests and diseases that adversely affect the succulents.
 They will also get familiar with the necessary steps that they should take to avoid and stop their growth and save their succulent from their scare.
 We will list the insects and diseases that trouble the succulents most.
-As, mostly they are the surprise and scare bringers for the succulent lovers.
+As mostly they are the surprise and scare bringers for succulent lovers.
 And having the necessary information about them will help them to avoid and recover from them quickly.

-Mealy bugs on Succulents:
+Mealybugs on Succulents:

 Probably they are the most deadly bugs, famous for harming the growth of succulents.
 In fact, they deform the succulents to an unimaginable state as they are feeding on them.

 They are tiny, cottony, white substances that attack the soft tissue succulents primarily.
 And are pretty commonly found pests in succulent pests & diseases, and their spread is relatively fast and vast.

 Their spread starts from leaves at the bottom of the plants where the sunlight is minimal, as they do not like sun rays.
 If not controlled in the early stage, they spread to the other parts of the plant.